 I remember that time, after we found her and before we brought her home.
 We filled our house with dog things.
 Toys and bowls and food.
 We imagined having her bark at us, wag her tail, or whimper when she got stuck in the closet.
 The first night, we let her sleep with us, and we both stayed up.
 She was helpless, needing us, needing to connect.
 We slept with her between us, whispering to each other over her about the family we had now, the life, the things we’d do.

-I closed my phone and picked up my bag, and turned to the door and opened it, pushing against the wind.
-The man and his son started speaking as soon as I opened the door, raised voices.
+“Nevermind.”
+I closed my phone and picked up my bag, and turned to the door and pushed against the wind.
 The air was so cold it felt like it should be crystal, touchable.
 My head immediately started to sting where the sweat had run down.
-My hands were chapped, red, my pockets wet.

 I walked down State.
 I saw the lights of a small pharmacy.
 I knew they didn’t carry food, and yet I went in, drifted in on the wind.
 The store was clean and big and bright.
-It had soft Christmas music playing, something with bright, rich voices that sounded like they were from the 1940s and singing for the salvation of their country.
+It had soft Christmas music playing, something with bright, rich voices from the 1940s and singing for the salvation of their country.

 The shelves were stocked, neatly, arranged, nothing was missing or out of place.
 I walked over to the aisles of medicines, vitamins, Band-Aids—the things people buy to patch themselves up.
 To patch up people they cared about.
 I wandered into cold and flu remedies with its neatly lined rows of boxes, containers, rolls of pills.
 Pills for everything.
 Pills for sunshine.
 Pills for airplanes.
 Pills for shitting.
 Pills for eating.
 Pills for not eating.
 Pills for noses.
 Pills for knees.
 Pills for blood.
 Pills for aches.
 Pills for pain.